tl-its-umich-edu/my-learning-analytics/README.md

 ## Testing

 ### Cypress Testing

- For running cypress tests locally, install cypress with
+ For running cypress tests locally, it is essential that you have Myla instance running locally.
+Launch Myla from the browser go to the admin view and add user called `donald7` with password `root`.
+Get the latest depersonalized datadump as described from the Step 9 in [installation and setup](#installation-and-setup).

+ Install cypress

  `npm install cypress`